WilliamBergamin/bolt-python/docs/_future/migrate_existing_app.md

 ### Updating your app configuration {#update-app}

 You have probably made changes to your app’s manifest (adding a Function or a Workflow, for example).
-To sync your production app’s configuration with the changes you’ve made in development:
+To sync your production app’s configuration with the changes you’ve made locally in your manifest:

 1. Authenticate the Slack CLI with your desired production workspace using `slack login`.
-2. Head over to `./slack/apps.json` and make sure an entry exists for your workspace with the current `app_id` and `team_id` of the workspace.
+2. In your project, head over to `./slack/apps.json` and make sure an entry exists for your workspace with the current `app_id` and `team_id` of the workspace.

     ```bash
     {